• Skip to content

 Talking with your child about tattoos and body-piercings

-If your child wants to get a body-piercing or a tattoo, talking about it with him is a good first step.
+If your child wants to get a body-piercing or a tattoo, talking about it together is a good first step.
 Here are some ideas to help you have a positive conversation with your child.

 Pick a time to talk

-You can help the conversation go well by choosing a time when you can both think and talk calmly without being interrupted.
+You can help the conversation go well by making a time to talk with your child.
+It should be a time when you can both think and talk calmly without being interrupted.

 Listen to your child

 Start by listening to your child’s point of view.
-She’s more likely to be open with you if she feels that you value her thoughts and feelings.
-Let her talk about why she wants a tattoo or body-piercing and why it’s important to her.
-Try to respect her view, even if you don’t agree with it.
+Your child is more likely to be open with you if they feel that you value their thoughts and feelings.
+Let your child talk about why they want a tattoo or body-piercing and why it’s important to them.
+Try to respect your child’s view, even if you don’t agree with it.

 Talk about your feelings